 Being wired headphones, they practically don’t have any latency which is great for watching video content and gaming.

 The Focal Elegia are good and versatile critical listening headphones.
 They have good audio reproduction, an excellent build quality and are very comfortable for long listening sessions.
 They are the closed-back variant of the Focal Elear, making them more versatile thanks to better isolation and a shorter cable to use outside without a problem.
 Unfortunately, they have bass delivery inconsistencies and they are very bulky headphones.
 They are also quite expensive and some headphones below might be better choices for their great price-to-performance ratio.
-See our recommendations for the best critical listening headphones.
+See our recommendations for the best critical listening headphones, the best DJ headphones, and the best headphones for studio use.

 The Focal Elegia and Focal Elear are two similarly-designed headphones that have the same great comfort and build quality.
 However, the Elear are open-back headphones, while the Elegia are the closed-back variant.
 Both have good audio reproduction, but the open design of the Elear will give you a more speaker-like experience.
 On the other hand, the closed design of the Elegia will isolate more and leak less, making them more versatile for outside use cases.